spatie/laravel-uptime-monitor/README.md

 # DO NOT USE (yet)

 This code is not yet stable.
-Brave souls may try to use, but be awere there might be bugs (and breaking changes until version 1.0.0 is tagged).
+Brave souls may try to use, but be aware there might be bugs (and breaking changes until version 1.0.0 is tagged).

 # A powerful, easy to configure uptime monitor